vflame6/vflame6.github.io/_posts/2023-02-04-vim-commands.md

 To demonstrate this feature I used `:set hlsearch` setting to highlight all matches when searching.

-- `*` - grabs a whole word under the cursor and use it as the search string.
+- `*` - Grabs a whole word under the cursor and use it as the search string.
 Searches only the same word.
-- `#` - same but in the other direction.
+- `#` - Same but in the other direction.
-- `g*` - grabs a whole word and uses it as the search string.
+- `g*` - Grabs a whole word and uses it as the search string.
 Matches the partial words.
-- `g#` - same but in the other direction.
+- `g#` - Same but in the other direction.

 {%
     include image.html